-I am Pandavleni Caves or the Pandulena Caves located high in the mountains of Trirashmi close to Nasik city Maharashtra.
-In spite of my proximity to the city I am actually a very quiet and peaceful place and offer a wonderful panoramic view of the city of Nasik.
+Pandavleni Caves or the Pandulena Caves have located high in the mountains of Trirashmi close to Nasik city Maharashtra.
+In spite of its proximity to the city Pandavleni Caves in Nashik actually a very quiet and peaceful place and offers a wonderful panoramic view of the city of Nasik.

-Though I am named Pandavleni, I bear no connection with the Pandavas from the Mahabharata.
-I was constructed during the period of the 1st Century B.C. to 4th Century A.D., and there is a total of 24 Buddhist caves.
-I am not only considered as one of the most important Buddhist caves in Western India, but also hold immense value for the historians because of the large number of rare inscriptions found inside me.
+Though it is named Pandavleni, it bears no connection with the Pandavas from the Mahabharata.
+Pandavleni was constructed during the period of the 1st Century B.C. to 4th Century A.D., and there is a total of 24 Buddhist caves.
+Pandavleni caves are not only considered as one of the most important Buddhist caves in Western India but also hold immense value for historians because of the large number of rare inscriptions found inside the caves.

-My caves stay open from 8 a.m. to 5.30 p.m., every day and there are steps that you can easily climb to reach Pandavleni Caves from the bottom of the hill.
+Pandavleni caves in Nashik stay open from 8 a.m. to 5.30 p.m., every day and there are steps that you can easily climb to reach Pandavleni Caves from the bottom of the hill.

 Best time to Visit Pandavleni Caves

-Anytime of the year is a good time for visiting me, but it is during the winter months of September to March that I receive the maximum number of tourists.
+Any time of the year is a good time for visiting Pandavleni in Nashik, but it is during the winter months of September to March that receive the maximum number of tourists.